 Design your deck as you would your interiors.
-Make it as cozy as possible by adding weather-proof cushions, throws, blankets, and rugs.
-Steel outdoor furniture may look great but may feel uncomfortable during warmer or colder seasons so laying on some faux fur or hides may make it more inviting and relaxing.
+Make it as cozy as possible by adding weatherproof cushions, throws, blankets, and rugs.
+Steel outdoor furniture may look great but may feel uncomfortable during warmer or colder seasons, so laying on some faux fur or hides may make it more inviting and relaxing.

 Consider adding a stylish umbrella to shade you from the sun during the summer days.
-Use decorative screens or panels to provide protection against the harmful UV rays.
+Use decorative screens or panels to protect against the harmful UV rays.
 Adding an arched trellis or a large canopy will also cover you from watchful neighbors whose houses towers above yours.

 Your outdoor kitchen isn't just for summer backyard parties.
 Don't tuck away your outdoor kitchen just yet.
 Fire up your grill, turn on your stove and get that brick oven going.
-Heat from the outdoor cooking appliances can quickly warm things up.
+The heat from the outdoor cooking appliances can quickly warm things up.
 The delicious aroma of food isn't such a bad idea either.

-Hot tubs are popular all year round but the idea of soaking in a hot tub is even more fun and exciting during winter.
+Hot tubs are popular all year round, but the idea of soaking in a hot tub is even more fun and exciting during winter.
 It could be a solo relaxing retreat for you or a fun evening soak with your friends.
 Just don't forget to get your robes ready for when you get out of the tub.

 Grow year-round plants that will keep you busy and get you accustomed throughout the different seasons you'll experience.

 Adding a roof over your deck will enable you to use it even when it's raining cats and dogs outside or if the sun is burning in the summer.
-Add some handy lighting to prepare you for the early sunsets during fall and winter season.
+Add some handy lighting to prepare you for the early sunsets during the fall and winter season.